 St. Clair College

 Established in 1966, St. Clair College’s main campus is in Windsor, Ontario, with additional campuses in Chatham and Wallaceburg.
-The college is known for its strong emphasis on experiential learning, with many programs incorporating co-ops, internships, and practical training opportunities.
+The college delivers career-focused programs with a strong applied learning emphasis, including hands-on labs, clinical placements, and other work-integrated learning opportunities.

 What Students Are Saying